 Remodeling a bathroom or building a new home is a BIG expense (you’re probably saying right now, “Mike – tell me something I don’t know).
 What can be beyond frustrating is designing a glamorous spa bathroom only to encounter a difficult life-event.

 For example, it may be unsafe for Mom and Dad to live on their own due to mobility problems and they will be moving in with you.
 Or one of your family members has an accident and needs a low barrier shower.
+Perhaps they’ll need a roll under vanity for their wheelchair.
 You come to the realization the beautiful bathroom you recently put in will have to be removed.

 The key is to think long term in your shower design, while not compromising style.
 The key is to create a ‘universal design.’
 Not sure what universal shower design is?
 Simply it’s design which can accommodate everyone from grandkids to grandparents.
 Here’s important features to include in a universal designed shower which won’t cost any more– but can save you from expensive remodels later:

 - Use a low-profile shower pan.
 A low profile shower bases uses a curb anywhere from 1 ½” to 2” tall which is simple to step over.
 These pans are available in standard and custom sizes.
 If needed they can be converted into a roll in shower adding a simple ramp kit (without the need to remodel).

 - Install plywood behind the walls and/or use decorative grab bars which look like towel bars – Safety doesn’t have to be ugly.
 Yes – you heard that right.
 When you plan this project right you’ll want to put plywood behind the walls, so you can install stylish grab bars – when or if – they’re needed.
 Grab bars are now designed as stylish as fun towel bars, so they won’t scream ‘grandma lives here’ anymore.